Using Check Disk (CHKDSK) in Windows to Fix Hard Drive Errors

 Checking the Results of the Chkdsk Scan

-Once the scan has completed, Windows will load back up and you can then check the results of the scan to see if it found and fixed anything.
+Once the background scan has fully completed, Windows will automatically load back up to your standard desktop.
+You can then manually check the hidden background results of the scan to see if it actually found and fixed anything broken.
+Open the Windows Event Viewer application and expand the Windows Logs folder section.

 Check disk chkdsk results in Event Viewer application log wininit